pubby/nesfab/README.md

 Small fixes are welcome and can be submitted as Github pull requests.
 For anything larger, open a Github issue with what you'd like to do, and await approval before starting.

+## Made Something?

+If you made a project using NESFab, please get in touch!
+It would be great to hear about.